 Vail believes displaying empathy is the key to building strong and lasting relationships.
 That practice has helped him overcome any doubts clients might have about working with a financial professional who is decades younger than them.

 “I have to sit across from clients of all ages who are telling me their life is a mess.
 I have to be a calming influence,” Vail said.

 Developing the ability to build those strong bonds along with the patience and business skills to grow a practice could be why so many millennials are struggling to find permanent careers as financial professionals, Vail said.

 “It’s tough early on,” he said.
 “There’s no instant gratification.
 It’s tough to build a business the way you want it from scratch.
 You have to pinch pennies with little appreciation.”

-To get through those challenging early years, it’s vital for young advisors to have a mentor who can provide advice.
-With that added guidance and the fortitude to get a practice up and running, the personal and financial rewards of being an advisor can be substantial, Vail said.
+To get through those challenging early years, it’s vital for young financial professionals to have a mentor who can provide advice.
+With that added guidance and the fortitude to get a practice up and running, the personal and financial rewards of being a financial professional can be substantial, Vail said.